 They shot dice for his clothes.
 Souvenirs of a man hung there like a carnival sideshow.
 Another day at the office.

 The execution was textbook until noon.
 Then something mysterious happened (Mk 15.33).
 Darkness enveloped the “whole land” for the next three hours.

 Scholars debate the nature of this darkness.
 Was it over the whole earth or just Israel?
 Perhaps it was an eclipse or unusually dark clouds.

 Whatever the case, it was God’s darkness on loan to Satan for an “hour” (Lk 22.53).
 The entire judgment theme in redemptive-history accumulated for these three hours.

-Since creation, darkness always indicates something is not quite right (cf. Gen 1.2).
-“God saw that the light was good” (Gen 1.4), which meant the formless, void and dark waterworld was not.
+Since creation, darkness has always signified something is not quite right (cf. Gen 1.2).
+“God saw that the light was good” (Gen 1.4) which meant the formless, void and dark waterworld was not altogether good.
 Therefore, “God separated the light from the darkness.”
-The Good from The Bad.
+The Good from The Not-Good.
 God wrote the story of redemption into creation itself.

 “Behold, the day of the LORD is coming . . . for the stars of heaven and their constellations will not flash forth their light; the sun will be dark when it rises and the moon will not shed its light” (Is 13.9a, 10).

 “For this the earth shall mourn and the heavens be dark, because I have spoken, I have purposed, and I will not change My mind, nor will I turn from it” (Jer 4.28).